pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * What Would You Grab in a Fire?
 * What Would You Put in Your Emergency 'Go-Bag'?
 * Who Lived Long Ago Where You Live Now?
-* What Would Your Dream Home Be Like?
+* What Would Your dream Home Be Like?

 # Children & Child Rearing Children